School of Diagnostic Medical Sonography

 This advanced-level program is a full-time, daytime program lasting 18 months.
 Classes are limited in size.
 Admission to this program is competitive.
-The number of students accepted is dependent on availability of clinical sites.
+The number of students accepted is dependent on the availability of clinical sites.
 Currently, 13 students may be accepted every 18 months.
 The graduation rate for the last 5 years is 100 percent.
-(Gainful employment disclosure)
+(Gainful Employment Disclosure)

 The School of Diagnostic Medical Sonography is an advanced program and is: